Da Hong Pao (Big Red Robe)

-In a Qing Dynasty record of Wu Yi tea varieties, Lu Ting Chan wrote that there were more than 500 hundred named varieties.
-In recent years, a survey was conducted to find living examples of these antique varieties.
-Only 156 examples remain.
-The high yielding and robust Rou Gui and Shui Xian cultivars, through government promotions in the late 1970’s, replaced these old bushes.
-Today still these two cultivars dominate and are frequently used in blending.
+In a Qing Dynasty record of Wuyi tea cultivars, Lu Ting Chan wrote that there were more than 500 hundred named varieties.
+Over the years, living examples of these varieties have been collected, and 256 cultivars still exist today.
+The high-yielding Rou Gui and Shui Xian cultivars have largely replaced these old bushes through promotion by the government in the late 1970s.
+Today still these two cultivars dominate the gardens of Wuyishan and are frequently used in rock wulong blending.
+Normally, tea makers and companies use either Rou Gui and Shui Xian as the base for their Dahongpao blend.
+Each proprietary blend has a different formula unique to the maker.

-The plucking standard for most wulong is zhong kai mian, which also means 3 slightly open leaves.
-For this tea, the tea master has used the most traditional way of roasting.
-Mr. Liu uses only the heat of local charcoal to dry the leaves over multiple roastings with each roasting lasting for eight to twelve hours at a time.
-The tea gets dried above a charcoal pot with ashes.
-Each of these bamboo baskets, at their roasting apex, reach approximately 130 degrees celsius (or 266 degrees fahrenheit).
-Every 45 minutes to an hour, the tea gets removed from the basket and shaken so that there is an even roast on the leaves.
-This is a key indicator of traditional methods of roasting as a natural amount of breakage on the leaves occurs during the shaking.
+The plucking standard for most wulong is zhong kai mian, which has three to four open leaves of new growth.
+For this particular tea, tea master Liu Guoying has used the most traditional method of roasting.
+Mr. Liu uses only the heat of local charcoal to dry the leaves over multiple roastings, with each roast lasting eight to twelve hours at a time.
+The tea gets dried in large bamboo baskets above charcoal pots smothered with ashes.
+Every 45 minutes to an hour, the tea gets removed from the basket and shaken to mix it so that there is an even roast on the leaves.

-The first roast is called zou shui bei, which translates literally to “water walk roasting”.
-This roasting is the highest and will be anywhere between 120 degrees and 130 degrees Celsius.
-This roast usually lasts for about 8 hours since the temperature is the highest.
-Each subsequent roast will have the temperature reduced but will be roasted slightly longer.
+The first roasting is called zou shui bei, which translates literally to “water walk roasting”.
+This roast is the hottest and will be anywhere between 120-130°C (248-266°F).
+It usually lasts for about eight hours.
+Each subsequent roast will have the temperature reduced, but will last slightly longer.